+A choking dog can be very scary for a pet owner.
 If a person is choking, they may be unable to talk, but most people know the universal sign for choking and will wrap their hands around their neck to indicate they need help.
 Dogs, on the other hand, are obviously unable to give the same type of signal, but that doesn't mean they don't need help if they aren't able to breathe.
-Knowing what to watch for and, more importantly, what to do if your dog is choking can be life-saving skills.
+Knowing what to watch for and, more importantly, what to do if your dog is choking can be life-saving skills—read on for our guide.

 When a person or animal is choking, their airway is obstructed.
-In people, this most often occurs when a piece of food goes down the trachea instead of the esophagus.
-In dogs, food can cause choking, but so can toys and other small objects in your home.
+In people, this most often occurs when a piece of food goes down the trachea instead of the esophagus or when something gets caught in the throat and obstructs the trachea.
+In dogs, food can cause choking, but so can rawhide chews, toys, and other small objects in your home.

 Signs Your Dog is Choking